-- (1) Each Review Board Member shall have a minimum of a four (4) year college degree and eight (8) years experience in the field of law, accounting, gaming management, or gaming regulation or an equivalent combination thereof. - (2) Each Board Member shall be subject to the same background and Licensing standards as Commissioners pursuant to 4.11.5 herein.

-- (3) Board Members or their Immediate Families may not be employed in any Gaming operation, may not hold elected Tribal office, and may not engage in any Gaming Activity with the Gaming Enterprise. - 4.24.5 Compensation Board Members shall be paid at a stipend rate for each meeting the Board Members are required to attend.
+- (1) Each Review Board Member shall have a minimum of a four (4) year college degree and eight (8) years' experience in the field of law, accounting, gaming management, or gaming regulation or an equivalent combination thereof. - (2) Each Board Member shall be subject to the same background and Licensing standards as Commissioners pursuant to 4.11.5 herein. - (3) Board Members or their Immediate Families may not be employed in any Gaming operation, may not hold elected Tribal office, any may not engage in any Gaming Activity with the Gaming Enterprise. - 4.24.5 Compensation Board Members shall be paid at a stipend rate for each meeting the Board Members are required to attend.
 Board Members shall also be reimbursed for necessary travel expenses. - 4.24.6 Meetings The Review Board shall meet no more than once per month, unless deemed necessary by the Tribal Council.
-Should additional meetings be necessary, the Board Members shall agree mutually on agreeable dates. - 4.24.7 Review, and Hearing The Gaming Review Board shall review the Commission's decision within thirty (30) days from receiving the written appeal.
-The Review Board may, if it finds it necessary, request another hearing. - 4.24.8 Findings The Gaming Review Board shall issue a written determination within three (3) days from reviewing the Commission's decision, and either reverse or affirm the Commission's decision. - 4.25 Quarterly Report of Tribal General Manager Reports.
+Should additional meetings be necessary, the Board Members shall agree mutually on agreeable dates.

+- 4.24.7 Review, and Hearings The Gaming Review Board shall review the Commission's decision within thirty (30) days from receiving the written appeal.
+The Review Board may, if it finds it necessary, request another hearing.
+The Gaming Review Board may only consider the administrative record as developed by the process provided in this Code.
+The Gaming Review Board may not conduct a de novo review. - 4.24.8 Findings The Gaming Review Board shall issue a written determination within three (3) days from reviewing the Commission's decision, and either reverse or affirm the Commission's decision. - 4.25 Quarterly Report of Tribal General Manager Reports.
 The Tribal Commission shall file a quarterly report to the Tribal Council summarizing reports received from each of the Tribe's Gaming Facilities and make such comments as it deems necessary to keep the Tribal Council fully informed as to the status of the Tribal Commission's activities.